Augmented Reality Advertising: How It Works & The Best Campaigns

 3. McQueen Gin World’s Coolest Labels

-McQueen Gin wanted to expand on their adventurous brand and gin-drinking experience with the launch of what they call, the “World’s Coolest Labels”.
+McQueen Gin wanted to expand on its adventurous brand and gin-drinking experience with the launch of what they call, the “World’s Coolest Labels”.
 After downloading the McQueen app, users can scan the label on the bottle and watch the bottle come to life with a vibrant full-length animation showcasing the depth and flavour behind the drink.
-The immersive AR experience also gives customers the chance to learn more about the distillery through the lemon cartoon character that reflects their alternative approach to gin in the market.
+The immersive AR advertising campaui experience also gives customers the chance to learn more about the distillery through the lemon cartoon character that reflects their alternative approach to gin in the market.

 4. Burger King Burn That Ad